OpenMobileAlliance/githubpages-doc-guidelines/content/en/howtoExample.md

           * Line 1
           ** Line 2
 ```
+Insert a `separator` module:

 * Separator Module - `RowSeparator`
-Next, insert a module to separate the above from any other content outside of the `front-matter`
+Next, insert a module to separate the above moudle from other content outside of the `front-matter`

 ```yml
   -  # start with a '-' indented to the right inside of modules